Willamin/simple-password-generator/README.md

     num_passwords                    how many passwords to generate; defaults to 1 if left blank -h, --help                       show this help character set options:
-    -a, --ascii                      add all printable ASCII characters to the set -n, --number                     add numbers to the set -d, --down                       add all lowercase letters to the set -u, --up                         add all uppercase letters to the set
+    -a, --ascii                      add all printable ASCII characters to the set; default if no set options are used -n, --number                     add numbers to the set -d, --down                       add all lowercase letters to the set -u, --up                         add all uppercase letters to the set